-Research will be conducted into previously used 3D Coordination practices on building projects.
-An emphasis will be given to Penn State projects on which BIM was deemed to have been successfully used.
-Based on the researched information, the existing BIM Process Design will be analyzed and modified to promote interactions directly between EYP and Mascaro Construction without necessitating constant involvement from Penn State as an intermediary.
-Furthermore, the process for 3D Coordination will be better imbedded into the design process.
+The Level 1 process model will be tweaked to promote interactions directly between EYP and Mascaro Construction without necessitating that Penn State act as a middle man.
+This will also be reflected in the Level 2 process maps for 3D Coordination and Design Reviews.
 These changes will reflect the highly collaborative environment that developed as the project progressed, but will attempt to promote that environment at the onset of the project.